 Materials: My printables shop offers beautiful Animals in the Winter Montessori cards to download.
 I printed and laminated the cards on card stock for safekeeping.
 I figured we’d use these cards for a few years at least.

 We talked about each animal in each column.
 Then I gave a mini three-period lesson to my 3.5-year-old on the names of the animals.
 Once I felt he had a good grasp of the names, we moved onto the sorting.
 Using the images only, my 3.5-year-old sorted the animals into their respective columns.

 Extensions: I also gave him a basket of figurines to match the image.
 For additional language learning, there are name labels included in this printout.
-So if you want to take the activity a step further, give the child an opportunity to match the label to the image too.
+So if you want to make the activity a step further, give the child an opportunity to match the label to the image too.

 Camouflage Activity for Preschoolers

 When: I introduced this work at a separate circle time.

 Materials: Once again, Montessori Print Shop offers beautiful camouflage cards to download.
 They offer three different sets of camouflaged animals.
 Once again, I printed and laminated the cards on card stock for safekeeping for the next several years of use.

 Finally, we looked at the cards with the animals in camouflage and together paired them with the appropriate match.
 Then I asked my son if he would like a turn.
 He went through it a few times and then we placed the cards in the science area of our learning space.

-Extensions: I also gave him a basket of figurines to match to the image.
+Extensions: I also gave him a basket of figurines to match the image.
 We also went on walks and hid various figurines to camouflage them.
 That was very hands-on, got our bodies moving, and was a lot of fun!

 Children’s Books about Winter Animals

 Online Resources for Winter Animal Learning

 - This regional library in Virginia gives a wonderful overview of hibernation for kids and lists several resources for further exploration.

 - I love these images of hibernating animals from Earth Rangers.